-Whether you find a good sale or just buy too many at the store, you can freeze mushrooms to use for later.
-It’s a great way to extend their shelf life and still enjoy their umami goodness for weeks to come.
+Whether you find a great deal or just buy too many fresh mushrooms at the store, you can freeze mushrooms to use for later.
+It’s a great way to extend their shelf life and still enjoy their umami flavor for weeks to come.

 Why Do This

 It helps you avoid food waste.
-If you’ll use it eventually but can’t just right now, why not freeze it to use later and buy yourself some time?
+If you’ll use it eventually but can’t just right now, freezing mushrooms to use later is the best way to buy yourself some time.
+No wants to open the fridge and find baby Bella or button mushrooms with dark spots, an unpleasant odor, and a slimy texture.
+There’s a better way!

 It will save you money.
 Wasting food is akin to wasting money.
 The bigger the package of mushrooms you buy, the lower the unit price (typically).
-Freeze the extras and pay less all the way around.
+Freeze the leftover mushrooms and pay less all the way around.

 It can be more convenient.
-Frozen chopped, sliced, or cooked mushrooms are often more convenient than fresh ones as they are recipe-ready.
+Frozen chopped or sliced, uncooked or cooked mushrooms are often more convenient than fresh ones as they are ready for your favorite mushroom recipes.

 Ingredients

 mushrooms – All you need are mushrooms!
-That said, these methods work best with button or brown mushrooms, typically the more affordable mushrooms anyway.
+This method works best with button or brown mushrooms, typically the more affordable mushrooms you can buy.

 Step-by-Step Instructions

-There are three basics ways you can freeze mushrooms:
+There are several ways you can freeze mushrooms: uncooked or cooked.

 To freeze uncooked sliced mushrooms